oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - See [this wiki page](https://github.com/oppia/oppia/wiki/Rich-Text-Editor-%28RTE%29-Overview) for details on how to implement rich-text components.

 - See [this wiki page](https://github.com/oppia/oppia/wiki/Writing-state-migrations) for details on how to write state migrations.
-Writing migrations for other entities follows a similar process.
+Writing migrations for JSON properties in other entities follows a similar process.

 - We recommend taking the time to really understand how exploration translations work before you try to figure out a similar structure for subtopic pages.
 The original TDD for that project is here: [Infrastructure for separate storage of translations](https://docs.google.com/document/d/1ZZ6pVKpmynTlmf1_PV1I5TcccmEXPnmoFAVKXN-u2xM/edit).